rehierl/node-tree-outliner/1-2-0-node-trees/_todo.md

 <!-- ======================================================================= -->
 # TODO - node trees

+removal of a node in a tree
+!= removal of an object in an ordered set

 one characteristic element per set - consequently one additional element per descendant